 - The cake is done when it springs back lightly when touched in the center, when it has just started pulling away from the sides of the pan, and when a toothpick inserted in the deepest part comes out without wet batter on it.
 Don’t over bake.

-- 3 cups, or 409 grams, cake flour (you can use regular flour)
+- 3 cups cake flour (you can use regular flour)

 - 1 Tbsp baking powder

 - zest of 1 lemon, peeled with a vegetable peeler (no white pith)

 - 1 cup unsalted butter, at room temperature

 - 3 jumbo or 4 large eggs, at room temperature

 - 1 cup buttermilk